its-me-dineo/its-me-dineo.github.io/docs/cmm_pay.md

 - Abundance of detailed masking.
 - Abundance of movement.

-Contact me by sending me a DM on Discord: `@dinooooooooooooooooo`.
+Contact me for a commission by sending me a DM on Discord: `@dinooooooooooooooooo`.

 # Payment